ragpark/InspiredHomeWorkPoC/docs/swagger-api-summary.md

 }
 ```

-### Typical merged flow: calendar-aware + recommendation response cycle
+### Typical merged flow: Schem of Work aware + FAculty AI recommendation response cycle
-**Summary:** End-to-end use case where the UI requests a calendar-aware recommendation and then
+**Summary:** End-to-end use case where the UI requests a SoW-aware recommendation and then
-reuses the response to drive subsequent homework review/iteration.
+reuses the response to drive  homework review/iteration prior to assignment.

 **Sequence diagram (Mermaid.js):**
 ```mermaid